simon-bachhuber/pool_based_active_learning/README.md

   - MeanDistanceSampling
   - QueryByCommittee
   - RepresentativeSampling
-- QueryStrategy objects that combine QueryStrategy objects
+- QueryStrategy object that uses a committee of QueryStrategy objects
   - RankSampling
   - ActiveLearningByLearning
   - DynamicEnsembleActiveLearning